Tech-at-DU/ACS-4310-Data-Visualization-and-Web-Graphics/assessment/happiness-assessment/assessment.md

 Set up a y-scale.
 This should use the `Score` field from the data.
 The `Score` shows the composite score that ranks and measure a countries happiness.

-You need to find the extents, the minimum and maximum values.
+You need to find the extent, the minimum and maximum values.

 As an added step round the minimum value down and the max value up to the nearest whole number.